 Daily hygiene is the key.
-Feet must be bathed and washed -not just letting the shower water run over them.
+Feet must be bathed and washed — not just letting the shower water run over them.
 There are an estimated 250,000 sweat glands in the foot.
-Socks should be changed daily and in excessive cases more than once daily.
-Alternating shoes so they get a chance to air out is helpful and any shoes that get damp from the sweat or external sources need to be thoroughly dried.
+Socks should be changed daily and in excessive cases, more than once daily.
+Alternating shoes so they get a chance to air out is helpful, and any shoes that get damp from sweat or external sources need to be thoroughly dried.
 Foot powders and antiperspirants can be used on feet as well.
-If the nails have a lot of deposition or fungal build up they harbor odor and need to be kept filed down and clean.
+If the nails have a lot of deposition or fungal build-up, they harbor odor and need to be kept filed down and clean.

 How should I cut my nails?

-Cut nails straight across and lightly file the ends if needed for roughness or to avoid sock or stocking catches.
-Avoid cutting them too short as this often leads to ingrown nails and avoid digging at the corners.
+Cut nails straight across and lightly file the ends if needed for roughness or to avoid sock and stocking catches.
+Avoid cutting them too short as this often leads to ingrown nails, and avoid digging at the corners.
 There should be a short free edge of the nail on the end.

 What if I have an ingrown nail?

-Mild ingrown nails can be treated with mild soaks or cotton along the edge, but if they are red and painful will need professional attention.
-In many cases these need a local anesthetic to treat and can be as simple as removing the edge or can also require permanent removal of the edge border or sometimes the entire nail if it has severe chronic deformity.
+Mild ingrown nails can be treated with mild soaks or cotton along the edge, but if they are red and painful, they'll need professional attention.
+In many cases, these need a local anesthetic to treat and can be as simple as removing the edge, or can also require permanent removal of the edge border or sometimes the entire nail if it has severe chronic deformity.